lsadsad/penpot-mcp/README.md

-# The Penpot MCP Server
+# Penpot's Official MCP Server

 This project enables LLMs to interact directly with Penpot design projects using the model context protocol (MCP), building on Penpot's plugin API